jtagaca/newsAIproject/README.md

 ## About
-Sorting is a web-based application that allows users to visualize the most common sorting algorithm in computer science.
+AI News is an artificial intelligence-based application that enables users to converse verbally and search for news information.

 ## Context
-This was a personal project built with React.JS and deployed using Github Pages.
-The application allows users to visualize sorting algorithms and perform additional actions such as being able to choose the speed of the sorting and have a button for sounds.
-This project was tough to build, but with many youtube tutorials and learning, it can be done!
+This was a personal project built with React.JS and deployed using Heroku.
+The application makes use of an API called Alan AI, which enables the creation of predefined capabilities for voice recognition.
+Additionally, the program makes use of the bootstrap and material design libraries to allow quicker UI development.
+The challenge with this application was that it was my first AI-based online application, and thus I needed to study up on the fundamentals of implementing certain functionalities.
+I primarily learned it via viewing online tutorials and forums, as well as by reading the Alan Ai documentation.

 <img
-      src="/public/1sort.png"
+      src="/public/1ai.png"
       height=200px
    />

 <img
-      src="/public/2sort.png"
+      src="/public/2ai.png"
       height=200px
    />
    <img
-      src="/public/3sort.png"
+      src="/public/3ai.png"
       height=200px
    />
    <img
-      src="/public/4sort.png"
+      src="/public/4ai.png"
       height=200px
    />